gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 *   We want to build a social network.
 For that, we either use an adjacency matrix or an edgelist.

-*   Each individual of the SNS data nomitated 19 friends from school.
+*   Each individual of the SNS data nominated 19 friends from school.
 We will use those nominations to create the social network.

 *   In this case, we will create the network by coercing the dataset into an edgelist.

 ### From survey to edgelist

-Let's start by loading a couple of handy R packages for this task, `tidyr` [@R-tidyr], which we will use to reshape the data, and `stringr` [@R-stringr], which we will use to process strings using _regular expressions_^[Please refer to the help file `?'regular expression'` in R. The R package `rex` [@R-rex] is a very nice companion for writing regular expressions.
-There's also a neat (but experimental) RStudio addin that can be very helpful for understanding how regular expressions work, the [regexplain](https://github.com/gadenbuie/regexplain) addin.].
+Let's start by loading a couple of handy R packages.
+We will load `tidyr` [@R-tidyr] and `stringr` [@R-stringr].
+We will use the first, `tidyr`, to reshape the data.
+The second, `stringr`, will help us processing strings using _regular expressions_^[Please refer to the help file `?'regular expression'` in R. The R package `rex` [@R-rex] is a very nice companion for writing regular expressions.
+There's also a neat (but experimental) RStudio add-in that can be very helpful for understanding how regular expressions work, the [regexplain](https://github.com/gadenbuie/regexplain) add-in.].

 ```r